dporkka/windows-product-key/README.md

-# windows-product-key
-To display your current Windows product key using the Command Prompt or PowerShell, follow these steps:
+# How to find your Windows Product Key using the Command Prompt or Powershell

-### Using Command Prompt
+## Using Command Prompt

 1. Open Command Prompt as Administrator: